nhsconnect/prm-practice-migration/guide/01-kick-off.md

 ## What is a ‘Kick-off’?

 A ‘Kick-off’ is where you gather all the key people who will be involved in your migration to discuss the end to end process of migrating your system.
-The objective is to get everyone on the same page about what needs to happen and when.
+The objective is to assign roles and get everyone on the same page about what needs to happen and when.

 ### As a priority you should discuss...